Know Your Emergency Epinephrine Options and How to Use Your Device

 Mylan Authorized Generic for EpiPen, EpiPen Jr

-These are identical to the EpiPen and EpiPen Jr but labeled as “generic” by Mylan.
-They are roughly half the price of the brand name devices and were introduced at the time Mylan was under fire for their pricing practices.
+These are identical to the EpiPen and EpiPen Jr, but labeled as “generic” by Mylan.
+They are roughly half the price of their brand-name counterparts and were introduced at a time Mylan was under fire for its pricing practices.
+See the entry above for more information.

 Click to visit sponsor

-This is the generic version of the Adrenaclick auto-injector for sale at CVS pharmacies et al, but known under different names due to numerous acquisitions.
+This is the generic version of the older Adrenaclick auto-injector marketed by Amneal, but it is known under different names due to numerous acquisitions.
 Though this is technically a generic, it does not work the same way as EpiPen; hence, it cannot generally be dispensed in place of EpiPen or Mylan’s Authorized Generic and must be filled using a separate prescription.
-This device is also manufactured by Pfizer and has been prone to shortages.

 Here’s a video showing how to use this auto-injector: